logzio/documentation/docs/shipping/Code/dotnet.md

 helm uninstall dotnet-monitor-collector
 ```

-For troubleshooting this solution, see our [.NET with helm troubleshooting guide](https://docs.logz.io/docs/user-guide/infrastructure-monitoring/troubleshooting/dotnet-helm-troubleshooting/).
+See [.NET with helm troubleshooting guide](https://docs.logz.io/docs/user-guide/infrastructure-monitoring/troubleshooting/dotnet-helm-troubleshooting/) for additional info.

 </TabItem>
   <TabItem value="SDK" label="SDK">

-You can send custom metrics from your .NET Core application using Logzio.App.Metrics.
-Logzio.App.Metrics is an open-source and cross-platform .NET library used to record metrics within an application and forward the data to Logz.io.
+Use Logzio.App.Metrics to send custom metrics from your .NET Core application to Logz.io.
+This open-source library records and forwards metrics data efficiently.

 These instructions show you how to: